Dynamics on free-by-cyclic groups: Introduction

-The proof of Theorem~\ref{T:new entropy main} closely follows the argument of Fried from the 3--manifold case, with some important modifications.
 The rough idea of the proof is as follows.
-The logarithm of the stretch factor $\log(\lambda(\fee_u))$ is equal to the topological entropy $h(f_z)$ of the first return map $f_z \colon \Theta_z \to \Theta_z$ of $\flow$.
 According to the variational principle, $h(f_z)=\sup_\nu h_\nu(f_z)$ where $\nu$ runs over all $f_z$--invariant Borel probability measures on $\Theta_z$ and where $h_\nu(f_z)$ is the Kolmogorov-Sinai entropy with respect to $\nu$.
 There is a natural bijection between $\flow$--invariant finite measures on $X_f$ and $f_z$--invariant finite measures on $\Theta_z$, which we write as $\mu \mapsto \bar \mu_0$ (with $\bar \mu$ representing the normalized probability measure).
-Then, according to a general result of Abramov, for any $\flow$--invariant probability measure $\mu$, $h_{\bar \mu}(f_z)=h_\mu(\flow)/ \bar \mu_0(\Theta_z)$ where $h_\mu(\flow)$ is a entropy of the flow with respect to $\mu$ (which depends on $\mu$, but not on the class $u \in \A$ represented by the cocycle $z = z_u$).
-Then one gets $\frac{1}{h(f_z)}=\inf_\mu \overline{\mu_0}(\Theta_z)/h_\mu(\flow)$.
+Then, according to a general result of Abramov, for any $\flow$--invariant probability measure $\mu$, $h_{\bar \mu}(f_z)=h_\mu(\flow)/ \bar \mu_0(\Theta_z)$ where $h_\mu(\flow)$ is the entropy of the flow with respect to $\mu$ (which depends on $\mu$, but not on the class $u \in \A$ represented by the cocycle $z = z_u$).
+Then one gets $\frac{1}{h(f_z)}=\inf_\mu \bar{\mu}_0(\Theta_z)/h_\mu(\flow)$.
 A key step in Fried's argument is to then show that for any $\mu$ the function $u\mapsto \bar \mu_0(\Theta_{z_u})$ extends to a \emph{linear} continuous function $\mu_\ast \colon \A \to \R$.
 The function $W\colon u\mapsto \inf_\mu \mu_\ast(u)/h_\mu(\flow)$ is now given as the infimum of a family of linear continuous functions.
 Therefore $W$ is concave on $\A$ and hence $W$ is continuous.
 For every primitive integral $u\in \A$ we have $W(u)=\frac{1}{h(f_{z_u})}$, and the conclusion of Theorem~\ref{T:new entropy main} follows.
 There are several difficulties with carrying out this line of argument that we need to overcome.
 First, Fried's and Abramov's results are for flows, while $\flow$ is only a semiflow.
 Thus we need to immediately pass, via the ``natural extension'' construction in dynamics, from a semiflow $\flow$ on $X_f$ to a related flow $\flow'$ on another space $X_f'$.
 We then need to make sure that the above argument gets correctly translated to this new setting.
 Another difficulty is that the geometric ``surgery'' argument Fried uses to prove linearity of $\mu_\ast$ does not work well for $X_\f'$.
 Thus we deploy a homological argument for that purpose instead of attempting to mimic the argument of Fried.